The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Combined correlation of model residuals

 The scatter in $\Delta B$ owing to metallicity differences is coupled with the one related to temperature differences, as seen from Fig.~\ref{fig:FeH_Teff}.
 We thus introduce a new parameter, by standardising both independent variables and forming a weighted linear combination,

 where $\langle\cdot\rangle$ denotes the sample mean, $\sigma$ the standard deviation, and the weights $(\alpha,\beta)$ are optimised to maximise the correlation $|{\rm corr}(\mathcal{C},\Delta B)|$, subject to the condition $\alpha+\beta=1$.
-The negative sign of the first term in Eq.~(\ref{eq:combined_corr}) is related with the definition of $\Delta T$, such that cooler stars (negative $\Delta T$) contribute positively to $\mathcal{C}$, aligning with the positive contribution from higher metallicity.
+The negative sign of the first term in Eq.~(\ref{eq:combined_corr}) is related to the definition of $\Delta T$, such that cooler stars (negative $\Delta T$) contribute positively to $\mathcal{C}$, aligning with the positive contribution from higher metallicity.
 With the data shown in Fig.~\ref{fig:FeH_Teff}, we find the optimal weights $\alpha=0.34$ and $\beta=0.66$, yielding a correlation coefficient of ${\rm corr}(\mathcal{C},\Delta B)=0.90$, which is significantly higher than for the single-parameter correlations.
 The combined effect of the temperature and metallicity with such weights is thus responsible for the high correlation, making these observables the prime suspects for the variance in the measured field strengths in stars with similar rotation rates.
-The variation of $\Delta B$ with the combined quantity $C$ embedding the metallicity and temperature effects is shown in Fig.~\ref{fig:combined_parameter}.
+The variation in $\Delta B$ with the combined quantity, $C$, embedding the metallicity and temperature effects is shown in Fig.~\ref{fig:combined_parameter}.
 The cluster of stars in the upper-right quarter of the plot are those lying significantly above the model curves in Fig.~\ref{fig:rot-b}.

 In agreement with the known physical connections of stellar temperature and metallicity to the observed activity levels, this result shows that the deviation $\Delta B$ of our model from the data is mainly determined by these two stellar parameters.
 In particular, the five stars with $\Delta B>200$~G (\object{HD 176151}, \object{V401 Hya}, \object{HD 190771}, and \object{BE Cet}) are all more metal-rich than the Sun, to the extent that their locations on the $(\Delta T_{\rm eff},\Delta B)$ plane reduce the anti-correlation with the effective temperature.
 There is still considerable scatter in the combined correlation in Fig.~\ref{fig:combined_parameter}.
-This could be related with different phases of stellar cycles and different axial inclinations, besides with measurement uncertainties.
+This could be related to different phases of stellar cycles and different axial inclinations, as well as to measurement uncertainties.